5 Steps to Turn Your Medical Device into a Video Game

 With the outline set, your product takes the stage.
 You will see the transformation of CAD drawings of your product into 3D replicas.
 While the drawings will be multidimensional, at this point they will be untextured and uncolored and serve as placeholders to help us better understand the scale, setting, and initial lighting of the environment.
 Your Level Ex team of 2D and 3D artists determine the best camera angles and general positioning of the assets to illustrate the learning objectives to the end user.

-At this step, we are defining the look and feel of the game and will also lay out:
+At this step, we are defining the look and feel of the game.
+We will also lay out:

-The steps of the experience and overarching narrative (storyboard)
+- The storyboard depicting the steps of the experience and overarching narrative

 With all of the art files ready and the scene set, your game designers and animators will now create the interactive experience.
 During this stage, we make final decisions on each interaction and response that will happen between player and procedure.
 We also refine the look and feel.
 We want to make sure that when someone plays the game, it is as true to what they experience as humanly possible.